jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-multipart-upload.rst

         echo $e->getMessage() . "\n";
     }

-The uploader creates a generator of part data based on the provided source and configuration, and attempts to upload all parts.
-If some part uploads fail, the uploader keeps track of it and continues to upload later parts until the entire source data has been read.
-It then either completes the upload or throws an exception that contains information about the parts that failed to be uploaded.
+The uploader creates a generator of part data, based on the provided source and configuration, and attempts to upload all parts.
+If some part uploads fail, the uploader keeps track of them and continues to upload later parts until the entire source data is read.
+It then either completes the upload or throws an exception that contains information about the parts that failed to upload.

-Customizing a multipart upload
+Customizing a Multipart Upload
 ------------------------------

-Custom options can be set on the ``CreateMultipartUpload``, ``UploadPart``, and ``CompleteMultipartUpload`` operations executed by the multipart uploader via callbacks passed to its constructor.
+You can set custom options on the ``CreateMultipartUpload``, ``UploadPart``, and ``CompleteMultipartUpload`` operations executed by the multipart uploader via callbacks passed to its constructor.